MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/internationalcmdlets/Get-WinUserLanguageList.md

 The output language object contains the following properties:

 - BCP-47 (READ).
 A standard language tag that is used to identify languages.
-For more information, see the Internet Engineering Task Force (IETF) BCP 47 RFChttp://go.microsoft.com/fwlink/?LinkID=242207.
+For more information, see the Internet Engineering Task Force (IETF) [BCP 47 RFC](http://go.microsoft.com/fwlink/?LinkID=242207).
 - Autonym (LP database) (READ).
 The name of the language in the language itself.
 - English name (LP database) (READ).
 The name of the language in English.
 - Localized name (LP database) (READ).
 The name of the language in the current Windows display language.